homebase/bigpack/README.md

     *  for 1 billion items stored: ~4E-7 (odds of winning a 6/49 lottery)
     *  for 1 million items stored: ~4E-13 (odds of a meteor landing on your house)
 * Can store up to 256TB (1PB with 4-byte datafile alignment)
+* Shard limit: 1TB (4TB with 4-byte datafile alignment)
 * MIT licensed Open Source Project
-* Can use filesystem file or raw-partition as a data storage
+* Can use filesystem or raw-partition for data storage
+    * indexes are pretty small and should be kept in filesystem

 # Use Case:
 * Combine OpenStreetMap map-tiles in one(several) file, avoid filesystem overhead, serve them super fast